LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 is multiplied by the melee damage bonus (summed from the equipped items of the attacker) minus the melee armor modifier of the defender.
 Regardless of the calculation, each attack inflicts at least 1 damage.
-The current leader's melee bonus, armor strength and other detailed stats can be viewed via the `!` command.
+The current leader's melee bonus, armor modifier and other detailed stats can be viewed via the `!` command.

-In ranged combat, the missile is assumed to be attacking the defender in melee, using itself as the weapon, but the ranged melee bonus and the ranged armor modifier are taken into account for calculations.
+In ranged combat, the missile is assumed to be attacking the defender in melee, using itself as the weapon, but the ranged damage bonus and the ranged armor modifier are taken into account for calculations.
 You may propel any item in your equipment, inventory and on the ground (by default you are offered only the appropriate items; press `?` to cycle item menu modes).
-Only items of a few kinds inflict any damage, but some have other effects.
+Only items of a few kinds inflict any damage, but some have other effects, beneficial, detrimental or mixed.

 Whenever the monster's or hero's hit points reach zero, the combatant dies.
 When the last hero dies, the scenario ends in defeat.